ijl/orjson/README.md

 `dumps()` accepts options via an `option` keyword argument.
 These include:

+- `orjson.OPT_NAIVE_UTC` for assuming `datetime.datetime` objects without a
+`tzinfo` are UTC.
+- `orjson.OPT_OMIT_MICROSECONDS` to not serialize the `microseconds` field on `datetime.datetime` and `datetime.time` instances.
 - `orjson.OPT_STRICT_INTEGER` for enforcing a 53-bit limit on integers.
 The limit is otherwise 64 bits, the same as the Python standard library.
-- `orjson.OPT_NAIVE_UTC` for assuming `datetime.datetime` objects without a
-`tzinfo` are UTC.

 To specify multiple options, mask them together, e.g., `option=orjson.OPT_STRICT_INTEGER | orjson.OPT_NAIVE_UTC`.